nicolasdao/webfunc/README.md

 }
 ```
 If you do need to pass authentication token, you will have to pass it using a special header(e.g. Authorization), or pass it in the query string if you want to avoid preflight queries (preflight queries happens in cross-origin requests when special headers are being used).
 However, passing credentials in the query string are considered a bad practice.

+## This Is What We re Up To
+We are Neap, an Australian Technology consultancy powering the startup ecosystem in Sydney.
+We simply love building Tech and also meeting new people, so don't hesitate to connect with us at [https://neap.co](https://neap.co).

 ## License
 Copyright (c) 2017, Neap Pty Ltd.